reacherhq/reacher-js/README.md

 }
 ```

-You can also take a look at the [OpenAPIv3 specification](https://reacher.email/docs#operation/post-check-email) of this JSON object.
+You can also take a look at the [OpenAPI v3 specification](https://reacher.email/docs#operation/post-check-email) of this JSON object.

 ## License